ManmohanSinghRaghav/Taleweaver/README.md

 ---

-**Built with ❤️ for storytellers who demand professional tools and beautiful interfaces.**
+**Built with dedication for storytellers who demand professional tools and beautiful interfaces.**

-Happy writing! ✨📖
+Happy writing!